microsoft/language-server-protocol/_specifications/specification-3-17.md

 > *Since version 3.17.0*

 The request is sent from the client to the server to resolve the subtypes for a given type hierarchy item.
+Will return `null` if the server couldn't infer a valid type from `item` in the params.
 The request doesn't define its own client and server capabilities.
 It is only issued if a server registers for the [`textDocument/prepareTypeHierarchy` request](#textDocument_prepareTypeHierarchy).

 _Request_: